 The US National Whitewater Center

-One of the most popular outdoor things to do in Charlotte is visit the US National Whitewater Center.
 Here, you can paddle and raft on the water, and climb the rock wall or zip your way through the ropes course.
-You can also just relax with meal at River’s Edge, brew at the Pump House Biergarten, or picnic in one of the many open areas.
+You can also just relax with a meal at River’s Edge, brew at the Pump House Biergarten, or picnic in one of the many open areas.

 Don’t forget to check on the US Whitewater Center’s events calendar, where you can find races, concerts, and much more!